This is why the Dow is plunging

-Stocks have been rising steadily since the election in part because the economy is so strong.
+Stocks had been rising steadily since the election in part because the economy is so strong.
 Unemployment is historically low, and there are more open jobs than people to fill them.

 When the Fed raises rates, the cost of borrowing money increases.
 That means companies have to pay more for their loans, which cuts into corporate profits.
 It also means Americans will pay more for mortgages and loans.

-Note: Editor's note: This story is an updated version of a report that was first published February 2.